Lotus Festival Accessibility

 The Lotus Education and Arts Foundation is committed to providing arts programs that are accessible to audiences of all ages and abilities.

 Festival events and public workshops occur in indoor venues conforming to the accessibility requirements of the Americans with Disabilities Act, and outdoor venues (tents and parks) provide street-level access to all performances.
 Please see below for accessibility information specific to past and present Festival venues.
+Visit our venues page for locations associated with the upcoming Festival.
 Friendly volunteers are always available to assist patrons at workshops and at the Festival with directions and information about venue access.

-While animals are generally prohibited in Festival venues, we DO welcome service animals that are specifically trained to aid a person with a disability.
+While animals are generally prohibited in Festival venues, we DO welcome service animals that are individually trained to do work or perform tasks for a person with a disability.

 Additional accommodations for special needs are available on request – please call us at 812-336-6599 for more information.

 The Buskirk-Chumley Theater and the BCT Box Office have sidewalk-level main entrance doors.
 Accessible seating is available on the main floor, including an area for wheelchairs.
 The theater has two accessible bathrooms in the interior lobby on the main floor.
 Wireless assisted-listening headsets are available for all performances and are distributed by the house manager on duty.
 Service animals are welcome.

 FAR Center for Contemporary Arts: 505 W 4th St

 FAR is proud to be an AccessAbility business, designated by the City of Bloomington Council for Community Accessibility.
 All of our entrances, on both 4th Street and Rogers are wheelchair accessible, we have an interior ramp that allows access to all parts of the building.
 Our gender neutral family bathroom is equipped with a changing table.
 All restrooms are ADA accessible.
 Service animals are welcome.

 Festival Store (Waldron Rose Firebay Theater): 122 S Walnut St